 Unlike alternative treatments intended to replace conventional medicine, complementary therapies (also referred to as integrative therapies) are natural treatments or practices designed to support, or complement standard forms of cancer treatment.
 Generally, people use these therapies to reduce the side effects of conventional treatments, improve their physical and emotional well-being, and to improve overall recovery.

 Physical activity plays a vital role in recovery and feeling your best throughout treatment, as it builds overall strength and endurance, and can be helpful with relaxation and coping with stress and depression because our body produces endorphins and enkephalins, also known as happy hormones.
 It has also been shown to relieve pain, help with fatigue, and extend life in general.
-Symmetric exercise like walking, swimming, and cycling are invaluable forms of physical activity that can be modified to each persons’ energy level and ability.
+Symmetric exercises like walking, swimming, and cycling are invaluable forms of physical activity that can be modified to each persons’ energy level and ability.
 Keep in mind, it’s not about being concerned with building muscle but rather with getting our circulation going.

 Proper nutrition can help to cope with nausea experienced as a side effect of chemotherapy and can help to manage weight changes and maintain the body’s natural pH balance.
 Specific diets, such as the Ketogenic Diet, have been proposed as adjuvant therapies in cancer treatment.
 However, learning about supplements needed in any particular diet such as Keto Electrolytes, and how each supplement could interfere with treatment is extremely important.

 Acupuncture and therapies that help balance the energy point used in Chinese medicine are a popular form of complementary treatment, as they have a long list of areas in which they are known to be beneficial.
 According to the National Library of Medicine, research has demonstrated acupuncture to be a safe and effective adjunct therapy in the management of cancer and treating related symptoms.
 Clinical trials have shown its effectiveness in alleviating cancer-related pain, neutropenia resulting from chemotherapy, cancer fatigue, anxiety, and radiation-induced xerostomia.

 Deep breathing and meditation, also known as guided visualization techniques, are mind/body practices that can collectively help with the reduction of stress, improvement of mood and physical well-being, including boosting immunity and reducing inflammation.